survivejs/react-book/manuscript/07_from_notes_to_kanban.md

 ## Going from Note Singletons to Instances

 A good first step towards getting rid of our Note singletons is to make our `NoteStore` more generic.
-We simply need to remove its direct dependency on Alt.
-Consider the code below:
+We simply need to remove its direct dependency on Alt as below:

 **app/stores/NoteStore.js**